10 State Parks That Are Even Better Than National Parks, Experts Say

 Looking to stay the night?
 Deitsch suggests booking a cabin on the West Rim for a "cozy, quiet getaway in nature."

 Located in central Oregon and spanning 650 acres is Smith Rock State Park.
-You can explore different trails and wildlife at this park, which Adam Marland, travel photographer and writer for We Dream of Travel, describes as "a nature-built playground."
+There's no shortage of trails and wildlife here—and Adam Marland, travel photographer and writer for We Dream of Travel, describes the park as "a nature-built playground."

 "Rock climbers, hikers, photographers, and anyone with a love for our natural world flock to this small-but-mighty state park," he says.